MOORE CONTEMPORARY

 MOORE CONTEMPORARY is pleased to re-stage this solo exhibition originally scheduled in March.

-Piteraq features a suite of intimate paintings on paper that were made while artist Jacobus Capone was on residency on the island of Upernavik Greenland in the Winter of 2017.
+Piteraq features a suite of intimate paintings on paper that were made while artist JACOBUS CAPONE was on residency on the island of Upernavik Greenland in the Winter of 2017.
 Piteraq is a katabatic wind originating on the icecap that sweeps down the coasts with speeds reaching between 180-288 km/h.
 The word "piteraq" translates to "that which attacks you".

 Largely confined indoors, and quelling the anxieties induced by the extreme weather and hostile environment, Capone turned the recall and depiction of string games from a children's book into a daily ritual.
 Venturing out to collect the sea ice to mix with the gouache was an essential activity and characteristic of Capone's immersive and performative approach that guides his practice.